top of page

 “Woman, I will cleave you-” Varick began before being interrupted.

 “There is another thing our two races share, male.
-Arrogance and over inflated egos,” Araminth said from her cage.
+Arrogance and overinflated egos,” Araminth said from her cage.
 She began to disrobe behind the iron bars as she spoke.
 “You threaten to take my freedom.
-Threaten the city I call home, you threaten the man I love.
+Threaten the city I call home.
+You threaten the man I love.
 And when given the opportunity for redemption, you cast it aside for the pitiful concept of revenge that will not right any wrong.
 Pathetic.
 And above all, you have the audacity to threaten dragon.”

 “Know my fire!”